6 Ways Retirees Can Save on Insurance

 If you've been with your insurance company for several years, you may be receiving a loyalty discount.
 You could also be receiving a discount if you've bundled multiple policies under the same insurer.
 These are both strong incentives to stay with your current insurance company.

 However, the insurance industry is highly competitive, and many insurers are willing to offer reduced rates in order to win your business.
-If you're unsatisfied with your current rates, compare quotes from a few of the best insurance companies in your area to see if you could get a better deal elsewhere.
+If you're unsatisfied with your current rates, compare quotes from a few of the cheapest car insurance companies in your area to see if you could get a better deal elsewhere.
 Even if you don't switch, your current insurance company may offer you a discount just to retain your business.